mwalmsley/gatsby-starter-lumen/content/posts/2021-08-07--Machine-Learning-for-Astronomers.md

 ## What are you trying to do?

+It is tempting to take the latest, fanciest model design you can find on [paperswithcode](www.paperswithcode.com) and throw it at your problem.
+If you are doing "CV-driven research", with the aim of moving into industry or just riding the deep learning hype, that's a perfectly fair approach - just be honest with your collaborators about what you're trying to achieve.
+However, if you're trying to do good science, this will cause two headaches.
+First, fancy models have drawbacks; more code and more parameters make them generally slow, data-hungry, and hard to debug.
+Second, your paper will quickly be superceded by the next person using the inevitable slightly-fancier model.

+A better strategy is to think carefully about what makes your problem hard, and then search for an approach that targets the hard parts.
+Maybe you are classifying faint tidal features in galaxy images, and so clever preprocessing might help.
+Maybe you have very little labelled data, and so you might look for ways to learn from unlabelled data or to intelligently choose which data to go out and label.
+Maybe the physics of the problem involves some symmetries or rules you can bake into your model.
+Some challenges will be unique to your astronomical context and this might be an opportunity to do some novel computer science research.
+When your method follows from your problem, your models will work better and your paper will stand out as thoughtful and original.

+Most importantly, stay focused on the science question.
+The most common audience response at machine-learning-in-astro conference tracks is "So what?".
+You have to be able to say what your method will be able to tell us about the universe.
+Even if you don't have a single specific science question - perhaps you're aiming to make an automated catalog or optimize a telescope schedule - you should be clear on how those outcomes will support other people's science.
+This is the difference between making an impact in your field and spending a year carefully solving the wrong problem.

 ## What can I read?

 The good news is that there are thousands of websites to learn from.
 The bad news is that there thousands of websites to learn from.
 Turns out, [anyone can make one](walmsley.dev).